VUELC/course-repository-power-automate/README.md

 ## IV.
 Creating a Workflow in Power Automate

-*This step only applies to if a workflow has not been established yet in Power Automate.
-If you are amending or adding new data to a course repository, you can skip to Section V.*
+*If you are amending or adding new data to a course repository, you can skip to Section V.*

-Power Automate is a SharePoint app that allows you to create a workflow that automates processes within SharePoint.
+[Power Automate](https://powerautomate.microsoft.com/) is a SharePoint app that allows you to create a workflow that automates processes within SharePoint.
 For example, Power Automate can be used to create a workflow that updates a **List** item automatically from an Excel spreadsheet.

 You can access Power Automate from the grid icon on the top-left-hand side of SharePoint.
 If you cannot find it in the first 10 apps, click **All apps →** to view the entire list of apps.

+Here is a preview of the complete workflow in Power Automate.

+![Power Automate flow overview](https://user-images.githubusercontent.com/96262719/209042474-3955b1d2-58ce-4f47-b87b-60a10d6a6e7f.png)

 To create a workflow, navigate to **My flows** on the left-hand side of the screen.
 Once there, click **+ New** flow in the top navigation bar.

-Here is a preview of what the workflow looks like when complete.

-![Power Automate flow overview](https://user-images.githubusercontent.com/96262719/209042474-3955b1d2-58ce-4f47-b87b-60a10d6a6e7f.png)

 ***